TMD20/PT-Muxer/README.md

 If the first language passed via --audiolang or in the imdb is english then only english subtitles will be checked.

 If any other language is the first language, then that language and english will be check.
-Anyother language whether passed through imdb or --audiolang will be ignored
+Anyother language whether passed through imdb or --audiolang will be ignored.

-If english is the primary language or first language via the audio prefences only that track language will be checked for forced subs
+The goal is to have force subs for any non English primary language, along with English.

 All the data from the old track will be copied to the forced sub data.
 - The title will be change
 - The Track key will be changed
 - The Track eac3to will be changed
 - The Track File will be changed
+- default flag turned on
+- forced flag turned on

-If a forced sub is found for the first audio language, then that track will be set to forced and enabled.
-This Track will be added at the top of the enabled sub section in the json
+If a forced track is found for the first audio, it is added as the first enabled audio tracks if a forced track is found for the second language, then it is added to the end of the enabled sub list.

-The second forced sub will be added to the end of the enabled sub list

-Every forced sub found will be added to the sub track details section

-Forced Tracks will have the default and forced flags turned on

 ## Video Track
 Only 1 video track is ever added and the one that is picked depends on --sortpref argument If no argument is passed the default is to just take the largest video file from multiple sources if present.

+This probably isn't the right tool if you want to do some complex hybrid remux.
+So only 1 video source should be applied

 # Sites